(Not completely. But to a certain extent—and yes, even though the sincerity & good intentions of most of their proponents are undeniable.)

 In some ways, this is harder and calls for grittier fine-tuning than dealing with Shani the Future Psychopath.

-This is a very, very tall order, but it is a way of getting you to truly increase your emuna and awareness that This World, convincing as it is, is really just an illusion.
+Though it is a very tall order, it's also a way of getting you to truly increase your emuna and awareness that This World, convincing as it may be, is really just an illusion.

-It's this kind of grueling ordeal that bumps you up to your next level on the way to inner achievement.
+This kind of grueling ordeal bumps you up to your next level on the way to inner achievement.

-You resolve to handle her better (at least until she slams you into the wall again, so to speak) and you ask Hashem to help you with it all.
+You resolve to handle her better (at least until she figuratively slams you into the wall again) and you ask Hashem to help you with it all.

 Again, you pour out your pain regarding your son’s behavior and beg Hashem to improve things.